Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • elective courses must be passed prior to writing comprehensive examinations in any area (see phase 2)

 Students entering the PhD program from our MA in Economics program will already have completed the required courses and two electives; these students would require approximately six more electives.
 The Economics waiver exam may allow PhD students who enter the PhD program from another university to receive credit for ECON 761.
 Electives must be chosen so that the student satisfies the coursework requirements of his or her chosen fields for comprehensive exams (see the list below).
 Most electives are taken from courses offered by the economics department, but a student may also take up to two courses from other departments, with the approval of the graduate chair (economics) and the course instructor.
-Students in recent years, for example, have taken finance courses offered by the DeGroote School of Business, health-related courses offered by the Faculty of Health Sciences, and statistics courses offered by the Department of Mathematics and Statistics
+Students in recent years, for example, have taken finance courses offered by the DeGroote School of Business, health-related courses offered by the Faculty of Health Sciences, and statistics courses offered by the Department of Mathematics and Statistics.

 After the successful completion of the first year of coursework, comprehensive exams in micro and macro theory are typically given in May or June.